Electric Panel Radiators

 Air Source Heat Pumps

-This is the least expensive way to heat a property.
+This is the least expensive way to heat a property and runs on the Heat Pump tariff.

 Unlike other heating systems, air source heat pumps provide three times as much energy as is put in.
 This means that for every £1 spent on electricity to run the heat pump, you could generate £3 worth of heat for your property.

-If you’d like to make the switch to a electric heating but are unsure about the upfront cost, we can help spread the cost of your home heating affordably – just complete a short form and we’ll do the rest.
+If you’d like to make the switch to electric heating but are unsure about the upfront cost, you may be able to receive a preferential rate from lenders who offer "green lending".

 There will be a different answer to this question for each property depending on: